Sharif-Minhaz/Titan-Settlers/README.md

     <hr />
 </div>

-6. **Setup Lab**: Players will solve a puzzle game to make a workable lab for space exploration in titan, This way player will be enlightened about the lab equipments.
+6. **Setup Lab**: Players will solve a puzzle game to make a workable lab for space exploration in Titan, This way players will be enlightened about the lab equipment.

 <div>
     <img src='./template/images/shielded-lab.png' alt='titan-settlers' style="width:48%; border: 1px solid black; display:inline-block;">